TudorHulban/wrpEmailSend/README.md

 # wrpEmailSend
-Package with helper for email send.
+Package with helper for email send with embedded images.

 # Testing
 ```